by Evander Lomke on

 * * *

-°AMHF is listed with PayPal Giving Fund beginning April 2019.
-The support of PayPal Giving Fund is significant.
+°AMHF is listed with PayPal Giving Fund beginning April 2019 to the present.
+The support of PayPal Giving Fund has been welcome and, for the period 2019-22, is significant.
 Check it, and us, out!

-° AMHF continues to early 2020 as an Accredited Charity of the Better Business Bureau of New York.
-AMHF has an even more ambitious goal in 2020-21 of directing 90 cents of every donated-dollar toward its 3 Strong Program Areas (see below).
+° AMHF continued into spring 2020 as an Accredited Charity of the Better Business Bureau of New York.
+AMHF, on its own, has an even more ambitious goal in 2022-23 of directing 85 cents of every donated-dollar toward its 3 Strong Program Areas (see below).

 * * *